tamouse/recipes-gatsby-from-scratch/recipes/side-dishes/2007-03-15-oven-roasted-vegetables.markdown

 ---
-title: "Oven Roasted Vegetables"
+title: Oven Roasted Vegetables
-date: 2007-03-15T23:30:39-0600
-tags: [vegetables, roasting]
+tags:
+- vegetables
+- roasting
+date: '2007-03-15T23:30:39-05:00'
 ---
 I love oven-roasted vegetables.
 They bring a distinctive flavour to salads and other dishes, as well as being great as an accompaniment to a main dish.

 This recipe came from somewhere, and as I read it over, it seems pretty rigid.
 Feel free to let loose with pretty much anything.